arduino/report-size-deltas/README.md

 The use of a [scheduled workflow](https://help.github.com/en/actions/reference/workflow-syntax-for-github-actions#onschedule) is necessary in order for the action to have the [write permissions required to comment on pull requests submitted from forks](https://help.github.com/en/actions/configuring-and-managing-workflows/authenticating-with-the-github_token).

-In this usage, the `sketches-reports-source` defines the name of the workflow artifact that contains the memory usage data, as specified to the [`actions/upload-artifact`](https://github.com/actions/upload-artifact) action via its `name` input.
+In this usage, the `sketches-reports-source` input defines the regular expression matching the names of the workflow artifacts that contain the memory usage data, as specified to the [`actions/upload-artifact`](https://github.com/actions/upload-artifact) action via its `name` input.

+The regular expression syntax is [that of the Python `re` module](https://docs.python.org/3.11/library/re.html#regular-expression-syntax).

 #### Run from the same workflow as the `arduino/compile-sketches` action